mui/material-ui/docs/src/pages/customization/theming/theming-fr.md

 ### Variables personnalisées

-When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider).
-Il peut être pratique d'ajouter des variables supplémentaires au thème afin que vous puissiez les utiliser partout.
+When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider), it can be convenient to add additional variables to the theme so you can use them everywhere.
 Par exemple:

 {{"demo": "pages/customization/theming/CustomStyles.js"}}